smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

         actual job intercepted for Tracking, to qualify whether the job is accepted for Tracking or simply bypassed and allowed to execute.
     c.
-Specify \"AdHoc\" or a user-defined value for the Schedule name.
+Specify "AdHoc" or a user-defined value for the Schedule name.
     d.
-Set the Track Type to \"P\".
+Set the Track Type to "P".
 11. In OpCon Enterprise Manager, add a new job master record to the AdHoc or other named schedule, specifying the job type of IBM i.
 12. Be sure that the selected machine name matches the LSAM environment where the Tracked job was registered.
-13. Select \"Tracked job\" in the job sub-type pull-down list.
+13. Select "Tracked job" in the job sub-type pull-down list.
 (This value must be used for Passive tracking.)
 14. Enter the exact name of the job that was registered in the LSAM Job tracking parameters Add screen.